Categories

 The Quagga dwelled in the grasslands of South Africa until it became extinct in the wild by the year 1878.
 It was heavily hunted by Dutch settlers who arrived and found it competing with domesticated animals for forage.
 The extinction of the species roots in overhunting by hunters who killed this herbivorous and harmless species to satisfy their lust for hunting.

-Moreover, as the Quagga was plant-eating animal, they were also hunted by colonists, because they were considered competitors for sheep, goats, and other livestock.
+Moreover, as the Quagga was a plant-eating animal, they were also hunted by colonists, because they were considered competitors for sheep, goats, and other livestock.
 Another reason why the Quaggas were killed in huge numbers was that of its flesh which was consumed by farm laborers and also for the skin which was used in the leather industry.
 While the last Quagga (in the wild) died in 1878, the last captive one died in Amsterdam in 1883.

 8 major extinctions due to human interference: Quagga